 Attorneys have minds like steel traps.
-If there’s a closely-held business we need a professional evaluator to apply the discounted cash flow method of evaluation, using the Gordon Growth Model.
-Or if spousal support is an issue we need an in depth analysis of all 14 of the Family Code section 4320 factors.
+If there’s a closely-held business we need a professional evaluator to apply the discounted cash flow method of evacuation, using the Gordon Model Multiple.
+Or if spousal support is in issue we need an in depth analysis of all 14 of the Family Code section 4320 factors.
 Each lawyer argues and fights to push the needle in their direction on each individual issue, and such issues are resolved one-by-one in isolation.
 On the spousal support question, we might spend half an hour on Husband’s income, half and hour on whether and how much income to impute to Wife, whether it’s legitimate to consider unearned stock options as income available for support, and on and on.
 Here is a diagram of a typical result for such a negotiation:

 The win-win paradigm of mediation: